ESOP Plan Rules

 Valuations of company stock in the ESOP must be made by an independent appraiser annually or any time the ESOP purchases company stock from the company or an employee, officer, director, or 10 percent or greater shareholder.
 The Department of Labor (DOL) and IRS require that an independent appraiser value company stock in the ESOP.
 ESOP rules state an independent appraiser must (i) hold himself/herself out to the public as an appraiser or perform appraisals on a regular basis, and be qualified to make appraisals of the type of property being appraised; and (ii) be independent of the company and other parties to the ESOP transaction.

-Under ERISA ESOP rules the legal responsibility for valuing the stock rests with the ESOP trustee or other named fiduciary designated in the ESOP plan document as responsible for valuation.
+Under ERISA ESOP rules, the legal responsibility for valuing the stock rests with the ESOP trustee or other named fiduciary designated in the ESOP plan document as responsible for valuation.
 The named fiduciary must carefully select and monitor the performance of the ESOP appraiser.

-ESOP rules provides participants in all qualified plans with legal rights, and imposes penalties on fiduciaries who violate those rights.
+ESOP rules provide participants in all qualified plans with legal rights, and impose penalties on fiduciaries who violate those rights.
 In addition, ESOPs are subject to the prohibited transactions rules of ERISA and the Code.
 The prohibited transactions rules apply to purchases of company stock by an ESOP for more than fair market value, and sales of company stock for less than fair market value.
 Substantial tax penalties are imposed on persons connected with the company or the ESOP who participate in a prohibited transaction.

 ESOP Rules governing plan termination

-ESOP rules state that termination of an ESOP must result in all participants becoming 100 percent vested and their accounts in the plan must be distributed within a reasonable time.
+ESOP rules state that termination of an ESOP must result in all participants becoming 100 percent vested, and their accounts in the plan must be distributed within a reasonable time.
 Benefit distributions from the ESOP are eligible to be rolled over into an IRA; ESOP distributions not rolled over are taxable, but may be eligible for special favorable tax treatment.

 SES ESOP Strategies’ team of ESOP experts stay up on all the latest ESOP plan rules so you don’t have to.
 Get the most out of your employee stock ownership plan with SES ESOP Strategies.